renierht/Kosmulator/README.md

 6) fsigma8:				1) F. Skara and L. Perivolaropoulos, L., 2020.
 Tension of the EG statistic and redshift space distortion data with the Planck-Λ CDM model and implications for weakening gravity.
 PRD, 101(6), p.063521.
 7) sigma8:				1) L. Perenon, J. Bel, R. Maartens et al. 2019.
 Optimising growth of structure constraints on modified gravity.
 JCAP, 2019(06), p.020. https://doi.org/10.1088/1475-7516/2019/06/020

+## Citation
+The current version does not have a dedicated research paper, you can just cite the original paper and note that Kosmulator is an updated MCMC simulation from the one used in that paper.
+There is plans for the future to have a dedicated research paper for Kosmulator when all features such as compatibility with classy have been built-in.

 ## Acknowledgements
 I would like to thank the EMCEE: Hammer group for making their MCMC simulation software publically available.
 This code would not be possible without their hard work.
 I would also like to thank the **ChatGPT** software for assisting with debugging, improving the code structure, and optimizing features.